-Dairy Herd Feeding strategy & Diet formulation for the Dairy Herd the Israeli experience
+Dairy Herd Feeding strategy & Diet formulation for the Israeli Dairy Herd

 By Dr. Ofer Kroll

-In family farms, Dairy Herd Feeding strategy, the one-diet method is the most popular one.
+Dairy Herd Feeding Strategy in family farms, the one-diet method is the most popular one.
 Ad-libitum feeding, mainly with TMR and minimal transfer of cows between groups is the preferred feeding method in Israel.

 Ration Programming and Feeding Practices

 Optimal planning and rationing have always been desirable goals from a professional and economic point of view; however, special care must be taken while adjusting planning to management.

 Group feeding system using a weighing-mixer wagon, represents an important management tool for dairy farms: it improves feed efficiency and rumen fermentation and provides control of feed intake.
 An average daily feed intake in dry matter (DM), ranges from 3.0 to 4.0% of cow’s body weight (BW) and is influenced by milk yield, days after calving, ration composition, NDF content, forage to concentrate ratio, particle size and density of ration.
 In Israel, the influence of the hot season has a sound effect, contributing to a 10-15% decline of feed intake in summer, as compared to winter.
 Feed intake, especially for cows at peak lactation, constitutes the major limiting factor for provision of nutrients.
 This is the starting point in any system for rationing and planning.
 Perhaps, if in the future we count with protected proteins and fats, we shall be able to overcome the limitation of conventional energy intake.
 Feeding TMR ad-libitum we can record data of grouped feed intake, but not of individual cows.
 It appears that the maximum individual intake by high yielding cows reaches up to 4% of their BW (or NDF intake up to 1.3% of BW).